ovh/ovh-ui-kit/V3-TO-V4.md

 # Breaking Changes

-With this major update, we apply the new guidelines of our [Design System](https://design.cxprojects.ovh/).
+With this major update, we apply the new guidelines from our [Design System](https://design.cxprojects.ovh/).
 The application of those guidelines will be done in multiple batch of changes.
 The v4.0.x consists of the first batch of changes.

+The following batches will be released as minor versions and will not be breaking like this one.

 ## Stable changes